csound-flossmanual/csound-floss/book/08-b-csound-and-arduino.md

 Another method of data communication between PD and Csound could be to use MIDI.
 In this case some sort of MIDI connection node or virtual patchbay will need to be employed.
-On Mac this could be the IAC driver, on Windows this could be [MIDI Yoke](http://www.midiox.com/ "Wiring") and on Linux this could be Jack.
-This method will have the disadvantage that the Arduino\'s signal might have to be quantised in order to match the 7-bit MIDI controller format but the advantage is that Csound\'s audio engine will be used (not Pd\'s; in fact audio can be disabled in Pd) so that making modifications to the Csound .csd and hearing the changes should require fewer steps.
+On Mac this could be the IAC driver, on Windows this could be [MIDI Yoke](http://www.midiox.com) and on Linux this could be [Jack](https://jackaudio.org/).
+This method will have the disadvantage that the Arduino's signal might have to be quantised in order to match the 7-bit MIDI controller format but the advantage is that Csound's audio engine will be used (not Pd's; in fact audio can be disabled in Pd) so that making modifications to the Csound file and hearing the changes should require fewer steps.

 A final method for communication between Pd and Csound is to use OSC.
 This method would have the advantage that analog 10 bit signal would not have to be quantised.
-Again workflow should be good with this method as Pd\'s interaction will effectively be transparent to the user and once started it can reside in the background during working.
+Again workflow should be good with this method as Pd's interaction will effectively be transparent to the user and once started it can reside in the background during working.
 Communication using OSC is also used between Processing and Csound so is described in greater detail below.

 Arduino - Processing - Csound
 -----------------------------